 One Call to City Hall - 24/7 Hotline

 To report non-life threatening emergencies that may require an immediate response (sewer spills, wastewater spills, pipe breaks, including water mains and gas lines), call the City's One Call to City Hall service line (310-456-CITY ext.
 311) or 800-395-9084.

 The 800 number will be answered 24 hours a day, seven days a week for community members to report issues or contact City staff during non-business hours.
 You will be connected to a live operator who will relay your message to the appropriate City staff.
 During regular business hours, a City Hall receptionist will direct all calls to the appropriate staff.

 Upcoming Events - Virtual Activities

-Smart Gardening - Free virtual classes with Q&A offered June - July.
-Learn about backyard and worm composting, drought-tolerant plants, organic and small-space gardening.
+Smart Gardening - LA County offers free virtual classes with Q&A. Learn about backyard and worm composting, drought-tolerant plants, organic and small-space gardening.
 RSVP.